ZupIT/beagle-docs/content/en/docs/Resources/Screen navigation.md

 ## Types of navigation

-The following pages, you will see more details about Beagle's navigation types:
+Next you will see more details about Beagle's navigation types:

 [**OpenNativeRoute**](/docs/api/actions/navigate/openexternalurl)